wireleap/gh-build/README.md

 Parameters:

-- `token` is the assembly token to trigger integration tests
+- `token` is the `gh-test` access token to trigger integration tests
 - `ssh_key` is the ssh key used to upload releases to the staging location
 - `upload_target` is the upload target for staging binaries